 King Conservation District awards grants to local governments, nonprofit organizations, tribes, and other agencies to improve natural resources and increase regional conservation.
-District funds for projects listed below were collected from an annual, per-parcel assessment or rate and charge for projects in partnership with Member Jurisdictions and/or the three watershed forums.
+District funds are collected from an annual, per-parcel assessment or rate and charge for projects in partnership with Member Jurisdictions and/or the three watershed forums.
 These monies support high-impact projects in both urban and rural areas and are often matched with funding from state, federal, and other sources.
-For more information on these projects or about the grant programs, please contact Jessica Saavedra at 425-282-1906 or e-mail Jessica.
-Saavedra@kingcd.org.
-Visit our website at www.kingcd.org and find us on Facebook.